 The Welsh Government is grateful to the Wales Faith Communities Forum and the Re-opening Places of Worship Task and Finish group for their advice and support in preparing this guidance.
 The Welsh Government will continue to work with the Wales Faith Communities Forum and belief groups to develop and plan for a phased and safe reopening of places of worship and the organisation of outdoor gatherings.
 This guidance will be reviewed and amended as the situation and scientific advice around risks of transmission changes and further amendments to the Regulations made.

 Places of worship play an important role in providing spiritual leadership for many individuals, and in bringing communities together.
 However, their communal nature also makes them places that are particularly vulnerable to the risk of spreading coronavirus (COVID-19).

-The Health Protection (Coronavirus Restrictions) (No. 2) (Wales) Regulations 2020 impose temporary restrictions on gatherings and movement of people in Wales.
+The Health Protection (Coronavirus Restrictions) (No. 4) (Wales) Regulations 2020 impose temporary restrictions on gatherings and movement of people into and out of Wales.
 This has been done to control the spread of coronavirus in Wales and to help protect the public from the spread of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

 Anyone responsible for a place of worship which opens will be subject to the duty to:

 - take all reasonable measures to ensure 2 metres distance is kept between persons on, or waiting to enter, the premises (other than members of the same household or extended household, or persons providing care to a person within the household)

 - take other reasonable measures to minimise risk of exposure to coronavirus (such as measures which limit face to face interaction or maintain cleaning, handwashing and respiratory hygiene)

 - provide relevant information for those entering or working at the premises on how to minimise that risk.